migueldecimal128/BigInt/README.md

 `BigInt` is currently **EXPERIMENTAL**.
 Aspects of the API are still subject to change.

-`BigInt` is a lightweight, high-performance arbitrary-precision signed integer type for **Kotlin Multiplatform**, designed to bring efficient big-integer arithmetic to
+`BigInt` is a high-performance arbitrary-precision signed integer type for **Kotlin Multiplatform**, designed to bring efficient big-integer arithmetic to
 **JVM, Native, and JavaScript** with **no external dependencies**.